fosteringai/fosteringai.github.io/content/post/multiplier_event1/index.md

 ![](O34A2049.jpg)

 In the afternoon, the second part of the event started with four workshops related to AI topics.
-The first workshop was carried out by [**Marjon Blondeel**](https://www.linkedin.com/in/mb-3678a5b3/) and had as title "In a Reinforcement Learner agent’s shoes” .
+The first workshop was carried out by [**Marjon Blondeel**](https://www.linkedin.com/in/mb-3678a5b3/) and had as title "In a Reinforcement Learning agent's shoes" .
 This workshop was very popular among teachers from Braga city schools, and many attended it and learned about the [**Reinforcement Learning**](https://en.wikipedia.org/wiki/Reinforcement_learning) technique and some of the mysteries behind it.

 ![](O34A2439.jpg)